M4ti5/CNN_Hiragana/README.md

 This model will be an important element for a more consequent project of a serious game of learning hiragana in Virtual Reality.

 ## Model - Hiragana_CNN_v1
-I put at your disposal a model already training having a accuracy of 93% (tested on 38547 elements)# CNN_Hiragana
+I put at your disposal a model already training having a accuracy of 93% (tested on 38547 elements)